sandyc4136/.Net_Framework/Day-3/Day-3.md

 #### Access Modifiers
 - public
     - accessible any where.
+- protected
-- protected ( accessible within the same file / project through inheritance. but outside the assembly it is not accessible          (it becomes private)).
+    - accessible within the same file / project through inheritance, but outside the assembly it is not accessible (it becomes private).
 - private ( completely private )
 - internal
     - assembly level private / i.e. we can access outside of the class , even outside of the file without inheritance but  within a project only.